Best AI phones 2024: which smartphone has the best AI features?

 Xiaomi 14 Ultra AI features

-As part of its initial AI efforts, Xiaomi has added AI-generated subtitles for video calls – though at the time of writing this was limited to a beta test that I wasn’t part of, so I’ve yet to see it in action.
+As part of its initial AI efforts, Xiaomi added AI-generated subtitles for video calls.
 The firm’s Image editor already had object eraser and sky replacement tools, but now these are reported to use AI acceleration.
+AI audio transcription, voice translation and note summaries all make the grade, too.

-The firm has also promised to bring an AI portrait feature in an over-the-air update.
+The firm also brought an AI portrait feature in an over-the-air update.
 It can put take your face from a photo and put it into just about any pose, outfit or background you can think of (as long as it’s PG, of course).
-Generative image expansion is also on the way.
-The results looked rather impressive, but I’ll withhold judgment for a full review once my handset gets the update.
+Generative image expansion also lets you resize images you’ve cropped in on too tightly.

 Motorola Razr 50 Ultra tech specs | |